pulibrary/rdss-handbook/meetings.md

 1. Review [UX](https://github.com/pulibrary/rdss-catchall/issues/108#workspaces/rdss-61a4f1a12a399b001730f65a/board?labels=UX), [accessibility](https://github.com/pulibrary/rdss-catchall/issues/108#workspaces/rdss-61a4f1a12a399b001730f65a/board?labels=accessibility), and [post-incident](https://github.com/pulibrary/rdss-catchall/issues/108#workspaces/rdss-61a4f1a12a399b001730f65a/board?labels=post-incident) labeled and schedule for future sprints.

-1. Review [security vulnerabilities](https://github.com/pulls?q=is%3Aopen+is%3Apr+draft%3Afalse+repo%3Apulibrary%2Fpdc_describe+repo%3Apulibrary%2Fpdc_discovery+repo%3Apulibrary%2Fdataspace_embargo_lifter+repo%3APrincetonUniversityLibrary%2Fetd_transformer+repo%3APrincetonUniversityLibrary%2Ftigerdata-config+repo%3Apulibrary%2Foawaiver+repo%3Apulibrary%2Frdss-handbook+repo%3Apulibrary%2Forcid_princeton_hanami+repo%3Apulibrary%2Ftiger-data-app+sort%3Acreated-asc+) on active projects and schedule for future sprints.

-2. Review the RDSS [roadmap](roadmap.md) and talk about the products being developed and upcoming features to focus on.
+1. Review the RDSS [roadmap](roadmap.md) and talk about the products being developed and upcoming features to focus on.

-3. Select a [runner](runner.md) for the upcoming sprint.
+1. Select a [runner](runner.md) for the upcoming sprint.

-4. The runner selects a new emoji for the upcoming sprint.
+1. The runner selects a new emoji for the upcoming sprint.

-## RDSS Team Monthly Share Out Meetings
+## Feature Design Plans (FDP) Meetings

-Once a month, RDSS holds a meeting that includes a [demo](software_demos.md) of software developed in the closeout sprint and an open agenda portion where anyone in attendance should add items to discuss with the group during the meeting.
-The meeting is be made up of all members of the RDSS team and colleagues from constituent groups such as IT Leadership, IT Operations, the Princeton Research Data Service, Research Data and Open Scholarship, Assessment and User Experience, the Princeton Plasma Physics Library, Discovery and Access Services, Digital Library Services, and any others.
-The meeting is open for anyone in the Library to attend, however it is the responsibility of RDSS to specifically invite people from outside of the team to attend when there are topics specific to their goals/responsibilities.
-Each meeting has the following format:

-1. Overview of agenda by RDSS leadership

-1. Software demo reflecting work accomplished in closeout sprint

-1. Questions and discussion of demo

-1. Review and discussion of all other public agenda items

-1. Review of the overall [roadmap](roadmap.md) for RDSS
+The RDSS team meets weekly on Mondays after stand-up to review any [feature design plan (FDP) documents](https://drive.google.com/drive/folders/1a4Qa93_P9-2ollFeWAOeoTNSfuGZh2VH) that are in process.

+See more about FDPs [here](feature_design_plans.md).

 ## Schedule